 Whether you are facing an unexpected disruption or simply adapting company culture, Citrix ShareFile gives you the flexibility you need.
 ShareFile enables companies to work anywhere by providing secure access to online folders through the web interface, ShareFile Sync and mobile applications.

 Enabling transfers up to 10 GB at one time, your ShareFile account makes it easy to transfer all essential business data into your online account so you can work from home or anywhere you wish as efficiently as from the office.
-Match your ShareFile account with GoToMeeting by Citrix, and your office can function anywhere.
-Employees are able to meet virtually in order to plan to get business back to full capacity or collaborate over the same resources they would have in the normal office.

 One of the most important things to keep in mind in creating a disaster recovery plan is that the confidentiality of business data must be maintained, even as normal protections may be compromised.
 ShareFile brings industry-leading, business-friendly security to the transfer and storage of your data so that you don’t have to worry about a security breach, no matter where you need to access your data.